ImAbdollahzadeh/LiBOS/README.md

 # LiBOS
 A 32-bit operating system implemented fully in assembly and C languages<br/>
-It is gifted to my beloved gold fishes, Lila and Bob, who made the name of the OS to originate from<br/>
+It is gifted to my beloved gold fishes, Lila and Bob, who made the name of the OS to be originated from<br/>
 LiBOS: **Li**la and **B**ob **OS**

 # Aims: